-Once you start to challenge category assumptions, your view of what the category needs diverges from how the market leader sees it.
+Once you start to challenge assumptions, your view of what the category needs diverges from how the market leader sees it.

-But you still need to convert that thinking into a strategy and plan.
+But you still have to convert that thinking into a strategy and plan.

-You need to create your brand identity, and as the Big Fish book calls it, make it a “lighthouse identity”.
+You have to create your brand identity, and as the Big Fish book calls it, make it a “lighthouse identity”.

-This is an identity that clearly shows who and what your brand is, and creates an identity you project “intensely, consistent and saliently”.
+This is an identity which clearly shows who and what your brand is, and creates an identity you project “intensely, consistent and saliently”.

 The lighthouse part comes from the idea that once you set your identity, you keep it relatively fixed and constant.
 It shines out into the world and customers use it to navigate. (rather than you navigating to them).
 The identity shines out in your communications and in your customer experience.

 Look at Red Bull’s “gives you wings”, for example.
 Their daredevil identity comes though in their Formula 1 sponsorship and PR events like the Stratos project where a stuntman parachuted from the edge of space.

 Look at the famous Avis “we’re number two so we try harder” campaign from the 1960s.
 Those ads showed their identity with specific examples of their customer service standards.